openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A format used to represent a Verifiable Credential.
 The exact parameters required to describe a Credential Format are defined in the Credential Format Profile.
 Definition of Credential Formats is out of scope for this specification.
 Examples for Credential Formats are W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5].

 Credential Format Profile:
 :  Sets of parameters specific to individual Credential Formats.
-Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA] and ISO/IEC 18013-5 mDL [@ISO.18013-5] are provided in (#format_profiles).
+Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA] and ISO/IEC 18013-5 mDL [@ISO.18013-5] are provided in (#format-profiles).
 Other specifications or deployments can define their own Credential Format Profiles using the extension points defined in this specification.

 Credential Format Identifier:
 :  An identifier for a specific Credential Format in the context of this specification.
 Implies the usage of the respective Credential Format Profile specific parameters.